Phoenixmatrix/phoenixmatrix-proxy/README.md

 ## Release notes

+**v0.2.5**
+* Migrated to Webpack and some cleanup.
+Turns out I'm so addicted to Webpack I can't avoid it even when I have CommonJS available.

 **v0.2.4**
 * Refactor to Redux, making future improvement easier to implement.
 * Still very messy from all the previous transitions, and not currently using Redux best practice: you probably don't want to copy this code :)